 Baby boomers born in and around the 1950's are now beginning to turn 70 years old, causing a rising elderly population within the UK.
 With 50% of elderly (over 65) patients having some degree of frailty, their care requires attention and careful planning.
 Frailty often results in patients being admitted into hospital, with difficulties being discharged due to ill health or unsuitable care residences, becoming very consuming of time and resources, even if they are medically fit to be discharged.
-Within our research, a systematic literature review has been conducted, analysing papers from 2000 to 2019 from five Thomson-Reuters Journal Citation Report categories, specifically fo-(OR) methods.
+Within our research, a systematic literature review has been conducted, analysing papers from 2000 to 2020 (March) from five Thomson-Reuters Journal Citation Report categories, specifically focusing on those primarily using healthcare and operational research (OR) methods.
 The search criteria was used to collate papers focusing on care pathways for the frail and elderly.
-Initial results from the original and backward search produced over 450 publications, however further analysis reduced this result to 35 papers of relevance.
-Research within this field has been increasing over the last 20 years, with a third of papers found being published between 2016 and 2019.
+Initial results from the original, forward and backward search produced over 900 publications, however further analysis reduced this result to 46 papers of relevance.
+Research within this field has been increasing over the last 20 years, with 40% of papers having been published since 2016.
 The main OR method discussed tends to be variations on Markov modelling, i.e. Coxian-phase type distributions.
-Our preliminary analysis reveals that most studies consider the complex challenge of demand forecasting, with only one paper aiming to improve patient care.
+Our preliminary analysis reveals that most studies consider the complex challenge of demand forecasting, with two papers aiming to improve patient care.
 The body of literature does not model the pathway in a holistic way and tends to focus on a specific department or ailment.
 The research also highlights the need for more work in combining patient flow modelling with patient outcomes.
 The research leaves scope to develop a tool which will analyse the elderly and frail pathway among both hospital and community care.